lewisl/llcom/content/_index.md

 date = "03-19-2021"
 +++

+This is a guide to other blogs.
+Just click one on the menu above or below:

 <b><a href="https://photos.lewislevin.com" target="_blank">Photos</a>  is a link to galleries of many of my photos.</b>

 <b><a href="https://a-view.org" target="_blank">Travelogues</a>  is a link to travelogues of our fun trips.</b> We have made an RV trip across America.
 We have ridden bikes across America.
 We have ridden bikes down the Atlantic coast of Florida.
 We lived in Amsterdam for 2 months.
 I toured Iceland and Scotland with a good friend.
 I toured Israel with the New Israel Fund.